 In the middle of the course the participants generally felt that the use of case studies/scenarios helped them gain a better understanding of the course content.
-They also felt that the course content was very relevant to the CSEC/CAPE syllabus and the activities/assignments helped them gain a better understanding of CSEC/CAPE Meteorology.
+They also felt that the course content was very relevant to the CSEC/CAPE syllabus and the activities and assignments helped them gain a better understanding of CSEC/CAPE meteorology.

-The evaluation administered at the end of the course was more detailed and focused on (i) course design and content; (ii) communication and interaction; (iii) instructors; and (iv) general reactions.
+The evaluation administered at the end of the course was more detailed and focused on (a) course design and content; (b) communication and interaction; (c) instructors; and (d) general reactions.

-Course design and content
+8.4.1 Course design and content

-More than 70% of the respondents agreed that the course used various methods that addressed different learning styles, explanation of difficult terms was done in different ways, opportunities were provided to ensure active learning, examples were relevant to participants' experiences and useful in the teaching of Weather and Climate.
+More than 70% of the respondents agreed that the course used various methods that addressed different learning styles, that explanation of difficult terms was done in different ways, that opportunities were provided to ensure active learning, and that examples were relevant to participants' experiences and useful in the teaching of weather and climate.

-Communication and interaction
+8.4.2 Communication and interaction

 More than 70% of the respondents agreed that the interaction between participants and instructors was impressive.
-In the Discussion Forums, participants responded to the discussion statement/question but less than 30% had interaction between them.
+In the discussion forums, participants responded to the discussion statement/question but less than 30% of the participants had interaction among themselves.